plyp-us/plyp-us.github.io/Ventures.md

 4) CloudKernel.org

-OS ...
-CoreOS riff ... decentralized, but not really for massive hubs
+ResearchOS ... a CoreOS riff ... decentralized, but not really for massive hubs ... the first practical working application to demonstrate the approach would be TWFTR.org or the Twitter Filterator or Findulator ... a simplistic app, like a pocket calculator that uses preserved vector mapping of previous search results ... in a ConnectedPapers style knowledgegraph.

 Moby